fourniecl/inference_trajectories_PDMP/README.md

 # Cell Trajectories inference

-This repository provides code for the [Cell Trajectory Inference based on Optimal Transport and a mechanistic stochastic gene expression model](https://arxiv.org/)
+This repository provides code for the [Cell Trajectory Inference based on Schrödinger problem and a mechanistic model of stochastic gene expression](https://arxiv.org/)

 To install required packages: :